BradHuang1999/cs246e-notes/Notes/problem_3.md

 1. Space is allocated
 2. (later)
-3. Fields are constructeed in declaration (field constructors called for fields that are objects)
+3. Fields are constructed in declaration (field constructors called for fields that are objects)
 4. Constructor body runs

 Field initialization should happen in step 3, but constructor body happens in step 4